agg23/openfpga-NES/README.md

 Known as "Memories" on the Pocket, this core supports the creation and loading of save states for most mappers.
 See the full list in the [Mappers section](#mappers).
 By extension, the core supports Sleep + Wake functionality on the Pocket.
 In games with supported mappers, tapping the power button while playing will suspend the game, ready to be resumed when powering the Pocket back on.

+### PAL Support

+In order to have proper timing on PAL titles, you must configure the `System Type` option.
+This cannot be autodetected due to how complicated NES headers are.
+You can select between `NTSC`, `PAL`, and `Dendy` systems.

 ### Saves

 Supports saves for most games and mappers.
 Saving on the NES is rather complicated due to the different scenarios for different mappers, so it's possible some less common mappers do not save correctly on this core.
 Please report all such issues to this repo.